MicrosoftDocs/sql-docs/docs/linux/sql-server-setup-machine-learning-docker.md

    This command creates a SQL Server container with Machine Learning Services, using the Developer edition (default).
 SQL Server port **1433** is exposed on the host as port **1401**.

    > [!NOTE]
    > The process for running production SQL Server editions in containers is slightly different.
 For more information, see [Configure SQL Server container images on Docker](sql-server-linux-configure-docker.md).
-If you use the same container names and ports, the rest of this walk-through still works with production containers.
+If you use the same container names and ports, the rest of this walkthrough still works with production containers.

 1. To view your Docker containers, run the `docker ps` command: